ichiklaus/Yelav/README.md

 # Yeraldo Moreira - Portfolio Website

 Welcome to my personal portfolio website repository.
-This site showcases selected projects, technologies I’ve worked with, and my experience as a Web Developer focused.
+This site showcases selected projects, technologies I’ve worked with, and my experience as a Web Developer.

 ## 🚀 About Me